 The consumer healthcare market is set to grow rapidly due to the proliferation of online services which offer convenience, affordability and discretion.
 Even in the recent past, the image of a private doctor was of an expensively furnished Harley Street waiting room with eye-watering charges.
 Nowadays a private doctor is on your mobile at a fraction of the cost.
 With prescriptions delivered to your door and blood tests results delivered direct to you, you can get a consultation, diagnosis and treatment without leaving the comfort of your own home.
 Perfect for busy people who want answers now.

 - Plant power – move to plant-based diets gathers momentum.

-Since we created our Essential Diet Check in 2016, we’ve seen a noticeable trend for more and more people adopting plant-based diets and wanting to monitor the effects on their blood biomarkers.
+Since we created our range of Lifestyle Checks, we’ve seen a noticeable trend for more and more people adopting plant-based diets and wanting to monitor the effects on their blood biomarkers.
 As Pret’s vegetarian and vegan only outlet in Soho becomes a permanent fixture after a successful trial, and Marks and Spencer add vegan options to their food offering from January, eating plant-based is set to be huge in 2017.

 - Standing not sitting

 With the Government curbing tax benefits, like salary sacrifice schemes for gym membership, companies are going to have to think of new ways to incentivise employees to be fitter.
 We think that one of those ways is by introducing standing desks.
 Already a fixture in Silicon Valley, we don’t think it will be long before UK companies wake up to the health benefits of keeping their employees on their feet.
 With benefits like better posture and fewer back problems, more calories burned and improved blood sugar control, we think 2017 will be a year when more and more companies move to standing desks.